 Drink a cup of ginger tea because it’s one the effective home remedies for cold and flu.
 Ginger helps block the production of substances causing bronchial congestion and stuffiness.

 Additionally, it contains compounds called gingerols, which are natural cough suppressants.

 Peppermint is a valuable expectorant in the treatment of bronchitis, colds, and flu.
 It reduces fevers by inducing sweating and cooling the body.

 Use it as a painkiller for headaches and some migraines.
 It is also a soothing decongestant and makes an effective inhalation for clearing blocked sinuses.

 8. Camphor, Eucalyptus, and Menthol

-Menthol can be used as a flavoring in lozenges for sore throats and coughs or as a soothing ingredient in anti-itch creams and medications for the mouth.
-The three are often combined in over-the-counter ointments used for nasal congestion and cough suppression (NIH, 2012).
+Menthol is a flavoring in lozenges for sore throats and coughs or as a soothing ingredient in anti-itch creams and medications for the mouth.
+The three are often combined in OTC ointments for nasal congestion and cough suppression (NIH, 2012).

 9. Spice Up Your Cooking

 Go with your instincts here because any flavor which provokes a reaction deep in your chest is one that can (according to the wives of yore) shift a nasty cold or flu.
 Add chilies, cayenne pepper, ginger, cloves, and horseradish liberally to anything you rustle up.